jeka-dev/demo-project-springboot-headless/README.md

 ```shell
 jeka -p
 ```
-Yippee!
-Without installing or configuring anything on the host machine, we managed to create a native Spring Boot application.
+Fine !
+We successfully created a native Spring-Boot application without the need to install or configure anything on the host machine.

 ## Create Docker image running the native executable